 - 1. Key technical information such as diagrams, aerial photos, and maps: - a.
 Project limits of the corridor to synchronize - b.
 Designation of the corridor to synchronize: priority corridor, signal synchronization network corridor, or master plan of arterial highways corridor - c.
 Project start date and end date, including any commitment to operate signal synchronization beyond the three year grant period - d.
 Signalized intersections that are part of the project - e.
 Traffic Forum members: Traffic Forums are project-based, working group sessions that are a requirement of M2 and are equivalent to a project team.
 The local agency seeking funding should indentify all the agencies participating (e.g., the agency seeking funding, other participating cities, California Department of Transportation, OCTA, etc.). - 2.
 Lead agency option: The local agency seeking funding shall indicate the lead agency to implement the project.
-The default is the local agency applying for funding. however, OCTA can be named the lead agency if desired.
-If no lead agency is identified, the local agency applying for funding will be the lead agency by default.
+The default is the local agency applying for funding.
 If the involved local agencies would like OCTA to implement a project on the signal synchronization network, the lead local agency must make a written request to OCTA by September 7, 2012.
 OCTA will review and concur with the application scope and cost elements based on discussion with the participating agencies. - 3.
-Provide a resolution of support from each member of the project Traffic Forum/ participating local agencies.

-4. Preliminary plans for the project.
+Provide a resolution of support from each member of the project Traffic Forum/ participating local agencies. - 4.
+Preliminary plans for the project.
 The plans shall include details about both phases of the project: Primary Implementation and the Ongoing Maintenance and Operation.
 The plan shall be organized using the following setup.